-- rurality and geographic scale - significant natural capital - Strong agriculturally offering (farm to fork) - Culture, history and sport create a strong tourist market and the hospitality sector, with significant capacity for growth - Significant Net-Zero potential with a commitment to reducing carbon emissions to net zero by 2045 - Resilient communities with strong local identities - Borders and partnership working with Dumfries & Galloway and the north England counties of Cumbria and Northumberland. - Strong educational attainment and progression into positive pathways.
+- rurality and geographic scale - significant natural capital - Strong agriculturally offering (farm to fork) - Culture, history and sport create a strong tourist market and the hospitality sector, with significant capacity for growth - Significant Net-Zero potential with a commitment to reducing carbon emissions to net zero by 2045 - Resilient communities with strong local identities - Borders and partnership working with Dumfries & Galloway and the north England counties of Cumbria and Northumberland. - Strong educational attainment and progression into positive pathways as highlighted with Borders College.